icodepy/codeai/README.md

 # codeai
-It's a hands on AI backends services' development
+It's a hands on AI backends services' development project